No call out charge, fixed hourly rate

 - There is no public sewer within 30 metres of the building your treatment plant serves.

-- If using a partial drainage field, you’ll need to ensure it meets requirements.
+- If using a partial drainage field, you’ll need to ensure it meets the requirements.

-You can prevent emergency situations by regularly maintaining your tank.
+There are a few common signs that can help you recognise whether your septic tank needs repairing.
+Although you can avoid major emergency situations by regularly maintaining your tank.
 The following signs can be clear indicators that your sewage treatment plant needs repairing:

 - If you experience slow draining with your sinks, bath, toilet or any other drainage with a gurgling sound, this could indicate an issue with your tank which needs addressing.